AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Imitation Learning in Agents and Multiagent systems

 \subsubsection{Inverse reinforcement learning}

-Inverse Reinforcement Learning (IRL) is a method used to infer the reward function of an agent by observing its behavior within an environment.
+Inverse Reinforcement Learning (IRL) is a method used to infer the reward function of an agent by observing its behaviour within an environment \cite{Russel1998, AndrewNg}.
 It assumes that we observe an agent following an unknown policy \(\pi^*\) and we want to infer the reward function \(R\) that this policy is optimizing.
-The problem is challenging because there are potentially many reward functions that could explain the observed behavior, making IRL an ill-posed problem.
-IRL is typically modeled as a Markov Decision Process (MDP) where the goal is to determine what objectives or values the agent is optimizing for, given its observed actions.
+The problem is challenging because there are potentially many reward functions that could explain the observed behaviour, making IRL an ill-posed problem.
+IRL is often modelled as a Markov Decision Process (MDP) \cite{AndrewNg} where the goal is to determine what objectives or values the agent is optimizing for, given its observed actions.

 To understand IRL, we first need to understand the framework in which it operates, which is the MDP.
 An MDP is defined by a tuple \((S, A, T, \gamma, R)\):